hpe-storage/truenas-csp/README.md

 - **Dataset naming:** The underscore character `_` is used as an internal separator for naming snapshots and datasets.
 Do NOT use underscores in your pool or dataset names.
 - **FreeNAS ctl_max_luns:** FreeNAS has an internal limit of 1024 LUNs.
 That number increments for every new LUN created, even if deleted.
 The iSCSI Target service won't start and it leads to all sorts of problems.
 This is the log message on the console: `requested LUN ID 1031 is higher than ctl_max_luns` (this system had two iSCSI Targets).
 - **FreeNAS iSCSI Target:** On systems with a high degree of churn, especially during e2e testing, the iSCSI Target sometimes croak and needs to be restarted.
 It's recommended to starve the CSP to ease the API requests against FreeNAS and let failures be handled by CSI driver and Kubernetes (see [Helm chart](https://artifacthub.io/packages/helm/truenas-csp/truenas-csp)).
+- **KubeVirt support:** Live migration for KubeVirt is not yet implemented in the CSP.
+Running KubeVirt without live migration on RWO claims should be fine.
+This will be implemented in a later released.
+- **iSCSI CHAP:** Using CHAP with the HPE CSI Driver will not propagate to the TrueNAS CSP.
+This will be implemented in a later release of the TrueNAS CSP.

 # Need help?